MarkoJnr/Python-Mini-Projects/leap/README.md

 ## How to use

-Clone or download the leap_year_checker.py file to your local machine.
+Clone or download the py file to your local machine.

 Open a command-line interface (e.g. Terminal on macOS, Command Prompt on Windows) and navigate to the directory where the file is located.